Marion Margery Scranton: Political activities and women’s suffrage advocacy

-Marion Margery Scranton became active in the women’s suffrage movement at the age of 16, and continued her advocacy and lobbying efforts until the 19th Amendment to the Constitution of the United States was adopted in 1920.
+Marion Margery Scranton became active in the women’s suffrage movement at the age of 16, and continued her advocacy and lobbying efforts until the Nineteenth Amendment to the United States Constitution was adopted in 1920.
 Also according to her son, Gov. William Scranton:

 “She did everything she could … to get women’s suffrage, until it became a reality in 1920.
 Then she helped organize the Pennsylvania Council of Republican Women, which [was] the first women’s political organization.”

 "Scranton was decidedly not the town that time forgot" during the major push for women's voting rights in America, according to journalist Angela Bonavoglia.
 "It was a state leader in the fight, in large measure because of the 'grit, courage and determination' of its people—especially its women."
 Women of Scranton became "'street orators'," who "preached women’s suffrage from the sideboards of model T Fords," and "climbed up onto stages at local movie houses to rally for the vote," or took part in marches as "flags waved, horns honked, crowds cheered."
 In 1914, "the Pennsylvania Woman Suffrage Association chose Scranton, then the third largest city in the state, as the site for its 46th annual convention."

 During World War I, Margery Scranton chaired three Liberty bond drives in Scranton.
 The first female vice-chair of the Lackawanna County Republican Committee, she was also a member of the Pennsylvania Republican State Committee from 1922 to 1934, vice-chair of the Pennsylvania Republican Party from 1926 to 1928, a Pennsylvania delegate to the Republican National Convention from in 1928, 1932, 1936, 1940, 1944, and 1948, a Pennsylvania representative to the Republican National Committee from 1928 to 1951, and the vice-chair of the Republican National Committee from 1936 to 1938.

 In addition, she lobbied the Pennsylvania Legislature, during the 1920s and 1930s, for financial support for the Mothers’ Assistance Fund.

 According to her son, Gov. William W. Scranton:

 “Mother was one of the first women to do a number of things.
 She was one of the first women to drive a car….

 Mother was all over the Commonwealth all the time, primarily because she was so interested in, first, trying to get women into politics and, second, legislation that would be helpful to women.
 She was not a rabid feminist, though.
 In 1900, at sixteen years old, she wanted to go to Harrisburg to picket the state legislature for women’s suffrage.
 Her father, who was a very good lawyer, let her go.
 This was during the day when no young girl went anywhere without a chaperone….

 She eventually became vice chairman of the Republican National Committee, and she traveled all over the country.”